GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.21 percent to 1,241.09, its lowest close in four weeks.

-The benchmark S&P 500 has fallen for two weeks and is down nearly 3 percent from its all-time closing high of 1,725.52 reached on Sept.
-18.
+The benchmark S&P 500 has fallen for two weeks and is down nearly 3 percent from its all-time closing high of 1,725.52, reached on Sept.
+18, over concerns about the budget impasse's impact on the economy.

 The financial and energy sectors were among the worst performers, down 0.9 percent and 0.5 percent, respectively.